treatmesubj/Thesaurus_Rex/README.md

 # Thesaurus Rex
 It's a command-line thesaurus tool that uses thesaurus.com's HTML to determine a word's homonyms and present their synonyms via HTTP requests, CSS selectors, regular expressions, and JSON.
 (It's also a dictionary that uses merriam-webster.com)

-### Setup
-cd/ into dir of the script or just put it on your system's PATH so you can use it from anywhere

 ### Usage

 `thesr.py <word|hyphenated-phrase> [-d|--define]`